U.S. Small Business Administration.

 SBA has, in the past, included its methodology for reviewing size standards in its proposed and final rules that related to the industry or industries under examination.
 In the course of its comprehensive review of all small business size standards SBA has now developed and formalized its small business size standards processes.
 “Size Standards Methodology” describes how SBA establishes, evaluates and adjusts its small business size standards pursuant to the Small Business Act (Act) and related legislative guidelines.
-Under the Act (85, as amended), the SBA Administrator (Administrator) has authority to establish small business size standards for Federal government programs.
+Under the Act (Pub.
+L. 85-236, as amended), the SBA Administrator (Administrator) has authority to establish small business size standards for Federal government programs.
 Congress left to administrative discretion precisely how the Administrator should establish small business size standards or what they should be.
 “Size Standards Methodology” provides a brief review of the legal authority, early legislative history and regulatory history of small business size standards, a detailed description of the size standards methodology, and concludes with a discussion of numerous policy issues regarding the objectives and direction of size standards.
 An appendix at the end of the document summarizes the detailed analytical steps involved in the evaluation of size standard for an industry.

 In establishing size standards, the Act and its legislative history highlight two considerations.
 First, size standards should vary to account for differences among industries.
 Second, the policies of the Agency should assist small businesses as a means of encouraging and strengthening their competitiveness in the economy.
 These two considerations form the basis for the SBA current methodology for establishing small business size standards.

 SBA examines the structural characteristics of an industry as a way to assess industry differences and the overall degree of competitiveness of an industry and of firms within the industry.
 “Size Standards Methodology” describes more fully how SBA examines industry structure and analyzes five primary factors—average firm size, degree of competition within an industry, start up costs and entry barriers, distribution of firms by size, and small business share in Federal contracts.
-SBA also considers other secondary factors as they relate to the industries and the interests of small businesses, including technological change, competition among industries, industry growth trends, and impacts on SBA programs.
+SBA also considers other secondary factors as they relate to the industries and the interests of small businesses, including technological Start Printed Page 53941change, competition among industries, industry growth trends, and impacts on SBA programs.

 SBA conducts a statistical analysis of data on the primary factors, and secondary factors as appropriate, to establish a size standard for a specific industry.
 As a starting point, SBA presumes $7.0 million as an appropriate size standard for the services, retail trade, construction, and other industries with receipts based size standards; 500 employees for the manufacturing, mining and other industries with employee based size standards; and 100 employees for the wholesale trade industries.
 These three levels, referred to as “anchor size standards,” are not minimum size standards, but rather benchmarks or starting points.
 To the extent an industry displays “differing industry characteristics,” a size standard higher, or in some cases lower, than an anchor size standard is supportable.
 “Size Standards Methodology” includes an extensive discussion of the statistical analyses involved in size standards determination.